Global solvability of a networked integrate-and-fire model of McKean-Vlasov type: Existence and uniqueness in small time

-\subsection{Representation of $\Gamma$}
+\subsection{Representation of \texorpdfstring{$\Gamma$}{$Gamma$}}

 Let $T> 0$.
-As a first step towards understanding the map $\Gamma$ defined above, we note that, given $e \in {\mathcal L}(T,A)$, using the definitions we can write
+As a first step toward understanding the map $\Gamma$ defined above, we note that, given $e \in{\mathcal L}(T,A)$, using the definitions we can write

-where $\P( \tau_{k}^e \in ds)$ is a convenient abuse of notation for denoting the law of $\tau_{k}^e$ and ${\mathcal B}(\R) \ni A \mapsto \P(\tau_{k+1}^e \in A \vert \tau_{k}^e = s)$ stands for the conditional law of $\tau_{k+1}^e$ given $\tau_{k}^e=s$.
-Here ${\mathcal B}(\R)$ is the Borel $\sigma$-algebra on $\R$.
-Moreover, observing that the solution $X^e$ to \eqref{gamma definition2} is a Markov process (which restarts from $0$ at time $\tau_{k}^e$ when $k \geq 1$), we may write
+where $\mathbb{P}( \tau_{k}^e \in ds)$ is a convenient abuse of notation for denoting the law of $\tau_{k}^e$ and ${\mathcal B}(\mathbb{R}) \ni \mathcal{A} \mapsto\mathbb{P}(\tau_{k+1}^e \in \mathcal{A} |\tau_{k}^e = s)$ stands for the conditional law of $\tau_{k+1}^e$ given $\tau_{k}^e=s$.
+Here, ${\mathcal B}(\mathbb {R})$ is the Borel $\sigma$-algebra on $\mathbb{R}$.
+Moreover, observing that the solution $X^e$ to (\ref{gammadefinition2}) is a Markov process (which restarts from $0$ at time $\tau_{k}^e$ when $k \geq1$), we may write

-where $e^{\sharp_{s}}$ stands for the mapping $([0,T-s] \ni t \mapsto e(t+s)-e(s) ) \in {\mathcal L}(T-s,A)$.
+where $e^{\sharp_{s}}$ stands for the mapping $([0,T-s] \ni t \mapsto e(t+s)-e(s) ) \in{\mathcal L}(T-s,A)$.

-With this decomposition it is clear that in order to analyse $\Gamma(e)$, and more importantly the derivative of $\Gamma(e)$ (recall we are looking for a fixed point in $\mathcal{H}(T, A)$), we must analyse the densities of the first hitting times of a barrier by a \textit{non-homogeneous} diffusion processes with a general Lipschitz drift term.
-Indeed, formally taking the derivative with respect to $t$ in \eqref{Markov property} introduces terms involving the density of $\tau_{1}^{e}$, where we recall that
+With this decomposition it is clear that in order to analyze $\Gamma (e)$, and more importantly the derivative of $\Gamma(e)$ [recall we are looking for a fixed point in $\mathcal{H}(T, A)$], we must analyze the densities of the first hitting times of a barrier by a \textit {nonhomogeneous} diffusion process with a general Lipschitz drift term.
+Indeed, formally taking the derivative with respect to $t$ in (\ref{Markovproperty}) introduces terms involving the density of $\tau _{1}^{e}$, where we recall that

-The analysis of such densities is well-known to be a difficult problem.
-These problems remain even in the case where $b\equiv 0$.
+The analysis of such densities is well known to be a difficult problem.
+These problems remain even in the case where $b\equiv0$.
 However, the fact that $e$ is continuously differentiable at least guarantees that the densities exist.
-In the case $b\equiv 0$ we refer to \cite[Theorem 14.4]{Peskir}.
-In the general case existence of these densities will be guaranteed in the next section by Lemma \ref{lem:killedprocess:1}.
+In the case $b\equiv0$, we refer to [\citet{Peskir}, Theorem 14.4].
+In the general case, existence of these densities will be guaranteed in the next section by Lemma~\ref{lemkilledprocess1}.